SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-3-updating-to-allow-for-changeable-resolution.markdown

-        Lastly, since we need to use these parameters through out code, there are two Static read only properties.&nbsp; Public so that they are accessible from any class and Static so that the class does not need instantiating (creating a variable of this type of class) to be able to access the settings.
+        Lastly, since we need to use these parameters through out code, there are two Static read only properties.
+Public so that they are accessible from any class and Static so that the class does not need instantiating (creating a variable of this type of class) to be able to access the settings.

-        &nbsp;

         * * *

-        &nbsp;

         ### Applying these settings to the background sprite